-Location of Risk Analysis Tool
+Risk Analysis Tool Location

-To access the Risk Analysis tool click on the capital requirements button in the top right of the platform (CAP REQ).
+To access the Risk Analysis tool, click on the capital requirements button in the top right of the desktop platform (CAP REQ).
 In the capital requirements window, click on the check box next to each symbol and or position you wish to analyze.
 To view all positions, click the check box on the top row next to "Total."
 After selecting which positions to view, click on the "Risk Analysis" button at the top of the window.
-Risk arrays calculate each position using a Black-Scholes Options Pricing Model to determine potential gains and losses at various price points, levels of volatilities, and future dates.
+Risk arrays calculate each position using a Black-Scholes Options Pricing Model to determine potential gains and losses at various price points, levels of volatility, and future dates.
 The maximum expected single-day loss from these price moves aggregate to determine the overall gains and losses for the portfolio displayed on the top row.

 Animated example of opening Risk Analysis tool